KingMaleekLamar/Hotel-Reservation-Analysis-with-SQL-/README.md

 14. For reservations involving children, what is the most common room type, and what is the average price for that room type?
 15. Find the market segment type that generates the highest average price per room.

-Usage
-Hotel Reservation Analysis:

-Load the Hotel Reservation Dataset_CLEAN.csv file into your SQL database.
-Execute the SQL queries in the   Hotel Reservation Analysis_ADEDOKUN.SQL notebook.
-Analyze the results and create visualizations if desired.